Flair Airlines: Destinations

+Terminated destinations

+Interline agreements

+In December 2017, an interline agreement between Hahn Air and Flair Airlines was announced.
+According to iFly.com, Flair Airlines has codeshare agreements with Air Transat, KLM, and Air Europa.

 Charters

 Workforce transportation

-Between 2007 and 2010 Flair was the exclusive supplier of large aircraft lift to Shell Canada's project at Albian Sands where, at its peak, the airline was moving over 10,000 construction workers per month from 14 points across Canada into Shell's project site, north of Fort McMurray, Alberta.
+Between 2007 and 2010, Flair was the exclusive supplier of large aircraft to Shell Canada's project at Albian Sands.
+At its peak, the airline was moving over 10,000 construction workers per month from 14 points across Canada into Shell's project site, north of Fort McMurray, Alberta.

-On October 7, 2013, Flair announced that it had entered into a ten-year agreement with Shell Energy Canada to provide exclusive air charter transportation services within Canada.
-Flair will provide logistics planning, passenger reservations, and third-party charter aircraft procurement, all of which will be accomplished by a new workforce transportation services company called North Sands Air Services.
+On October 7, 2013, Flair announced a ten-year agreement with Shell Energy Canada to provide air charter transportation services within Canada.
+Flair provided logistics planning, passenger reservations, and third-party charter aircraft procurement through a new subsidiary called North Sands Air Services.

 Around the world tours

-In September 2010, Flair was approached by an Ontario-based tour company to operate a world tour program.
-The program included travelling to 14 countries worldwide.
+In September 2010, Flair was approached by an Ontario-based tour company to operate a world tour program to 14 countries.
 Flair reconfigured one of its Boeing 737-400s from 158 economy class seats to 76 business class seats.
-Flair obtained international permits, over-flight permissions, and ground arrangements to operate in each of the 14 countries.

 In 2011, Flair operated another world tour to 14 new destinations.

 In October 2013, Flair operated a South American tour to 10 destinations.